oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/model-in-image.md

 The preceding command runs the WebLogic Image Tool in its Model in Image mode, and does the following:

-  - Builds the final container image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
+  - Builds the final image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
   - Copies the WDT ZIP file that’s referenced in the WIT cache into the image.
       - Note that you cached WDT in WIT using the keyword `latest` when you set up the cache during the sample prerequisites steps.
       - This lets WIT implicitly assume it’s the desired WDT version and removes the need to pass a `-wdtVersion` flag.